brandon-kohn/simulation_toolkit/README.md

     git clone https://github.com/brandon-kohn/simulation_toolkit.git
     cd simulation_toolkit
     ./update.[sh|bat] <install path> <"CMake generator">

     //!
 NOTE: IDE generators such as Xcode will not work with the update script as the `cmake --build --config <Config>` is not respected.
     //!
 Prefer makefile generators with the update script.

+    //!
+NOTE: A third parameter may be specified to set the MSVC runtime flag : /MT[d] /MD[d]

 After running the above command the superproject and submodules will be built into the specified install path using "bin/include/lib/share" subdirectories.

 To link with the libraries use: